MiamiOH-CSE274/Portfolio/README.md

 * The call stack (not to be confused with the stack data structure!)

-	//TODO Not the window!!!

-	The call stack is a list of calls to different functions in your program starting from the operating system going all the way to wherever you currently are in your program.
+	The call stack is a portion of memory where local variables are stored.
+It can be thought of as similar to the stack data structure in that it is last in first out.
+That is, when a function is called, it stores the return address and then proceeds to carry out the function, returning any data to the return address, and so on until the entire program has run its course.

 * The heap (not to be confused with the heap data structure!)

-	The heap is a section of memory where dynamically allocated variable are stored.
+	The heap is a section of memory where dynamically allocated variables are stored.
 Whenever an object is created with the new operator it is stored in memory here.
 Anything created here must be deleted when no longer needed or a memory leak will occur, where the heap runs out of memory and the program crashes.